eclipse-threadx/getting-started/docs/using-azure-rtos.md

     1. Direct methods
     1. Device twin properties
     1. Device twin desired properties
-1. Parsing the MQTT messages and calling the appropriate callback into the applications *azure_iothub.c* function.
+1. Parsing the MQTT messages and calling the appropriate callback into the applications function.
 1. Facilitating publishing messages to IoT Hub via a set of helper functions.

-### Azure/sas_token.c

-The *sas_token.c* file takes a IoT Hub host name, the device id, and the device's primary SAS key, and generates a SAS token.
-The SAS token is used to authenticate with your Azure IoT Hub.

 ### Networking.c